is an Action Adventure

 - Gang Plank Galleon: Puerto Medusa, a pirate town.

-- Giant Eye Of Doom: Mid-Bosses of Underwater Cave.
+- Giant Eye Of Doom: Mid-Bosses of Underwater Cave are big floating eyes that throw bombs at you.

 - Giant Spider: The boss of Dunn Webb is a giant spider with mechanical attachments.

-- Going Through the Motions: Flint gets a lot of stuff across without saying.
+- Going Through the Motions: Flint gets a lot of stuff across despite being unable to speak.
 All he does is shrug his shoulders or do triangles with his hands.

 - Gotta Catch Them All: Jeehan's puzzle pieces.